microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessService.md

     - `[UniqueIdType <String>]`: locationUniqueIdType
   - `[DefaultPrice <Double?>]`: The default monetary price for the service.
   - `[DefaultPriceType <String>]`: Represents the type of pricing of a booking service.
-  - `[DefaultReminders <IMicrosoftGraphBookingReminder1[]>]`: The default set of reminders for an appointment of this service.
+  - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`: